"I can’t do everything. And so I don’t do anything. But that’s the mistake. Community is about just doing my part."

 On her spiritual combination of community, Zen, and Christianity, she interprets the scripture in this helpful way:

 "We can do this."
 I think there is enough for people from all religious and spiritual faiths, or no faiths, to come together with community as the common ground.
-Sister Simone is a good reminder that it is not just in the East, but traditional Western practices also can and do have a rich culture of contemplation and meditation.
-When we stonewall categories and think, that's only for those others in that different belief system, we can miss out on so much value and togetherness.
+Not only in the East, Sister Simone reminds us that contemplation and meditation is also deeply embedded in traditional Western culture.
+The Bible after all is a book of poetic verses.
+When we stonewall categories and think, that's only for those others in that different belief system, we miss out on so much togetherness and intrinsic value.

-When we focus on the differences and separate ourselves, to use the analogy, as separate bodies — this group will not talk to that group, this group hates that group — what is left is war and isolation.
+When we focus on the differences and disconnect ourselves — as separate bodies — this group will not talk to that group, that group will hate this group.
+And what we are left with is war and isolation.
 Community is the shedding of those walls.
 On this, all of us must reflect.

 - A Nun On The Bus: How All Of Us Can Create Hope, Change, And Community - Sr. Simone Campbell